JosueHernandez0000/Multiple-XRD-plotter/README.md

 This repository contains a Python-based standalone executable for comparing multiple powder X-ray Diffraction (XRD) data.
 The program focuses on easy and fast visualization of the experimental data.

+For questions, feature requests, bug reports, or collaboration opportunities, please contact the [**developer**](https://github.com/JosueHernandez0000).
+If you found this tool helpful, you can show your support by: [**Buying me a coffee!**](https://buymeacoffee.com/josue.hernandez) Every coffee helps me stay awake to keep improving the tool, adding new features, and providing you with even better analysis capabilities.

 ### Table of Contents
 1. [Overview](#overview)
 2. [Functionality](#functionality)